What we do

 We are the UK government department responsible for safeguarding our natural environment, supporting our world-leading food and farming industry, and sustaining a thriving rural economy.
 Our broad remit means we play a major role in people's day-to-day life, from the food we eat, and the air we breathe, to the water we drink.

-- a cleaner, healthier environment which benefits people and the economy
+- a cleaner, healthier environment, benefiting people and the economy

-- a thriving rural economy, contributing to national prosperity and wellbeing
+- a rural economy that works for everyone, contributing to national productivity, prosperity and wellbeing

-- a nation protected against natural threats and hazards, with strong response and recovery capabilities
+- a nation better protected against floods, animal and plant diseases and other hazards, with strong response and recovery capabilities

 Who we are

-We have around 2,000 staff working in Defra, including policy makers, scientists and research specialists.
-Most of our staff are based in London, but we have others in York, Bristol and other offices throughout England.
+We have around 3,500 staff (1 April 2018) working in Defra, including policy makers, scientists and research specialists.
+Most of our staff are based in London, but we have others in Bristol, York and other offices throughout England.